Synthezator/Pinball/guidelines/program_flow.md

 ```

 # _If Then Else_ Formatting

-* There is common approach
+_If you have else if statements then it is usually a good idea to always have an else block for finding unhandled cases.
+Maybe put a log message in the else even if there is no corrective action taken._
 ```c
 if (condition) {
    } else if (condition) {
    } else {
    }
 ```

-_If you have else if statements then it is usually a good idea to always have an else block for finding unhandled cases.
-Maybe put a log message in the else even if there is no corrective action taken._

 ## Condition format